mahirgamal/LEI2JSON/README.md

 ## FAQ
 **Q1: How do I get started with LEI2JSON?**

-A1:To get started with LEI2JSON, please refer to the "Getting Started" section in the README.md of our repository.
+A1:To get started with LEI2JSON, please refer to the [Getting Started](#Getting Started) section in the README.md of our repository.
 It provides step-by-step instructions for setting up and using the add-on within Google Sheets.

 **Q2: Is the order of columns in the spreadsheet important when using your add-on?**